The Damning Well: History

 The project originated with the creation of the Underworld movie soundtrack in 2003.
-Danny Lohner, rock musician and producer previously involved with A Perfect Circle and Nine Inch Nails, was tasked with creating a soundtrack for Underworld film.
-Lohner recruited a large number of artists he had worked with in the past, and had them collaborate with one another, which created a number of atypical arrangements of artists on various tracks, such as Maynard James Keenan and David Bowie singing together on the track "Bring Me the Disco King".
+Danny Lohner, rock musician and producer previously involved with A Perfect Circle and Nine Inch Nails, was tasked with creating a soundtrack for the Underworld movie.
+Lohner recruited a large number of artists he had worked with in the past and had them collaborate, which created a number of atypical arrangements of artists on various tracks, such as Maynard James Keenan and David Bowie singing together on the track "Bring Me the Disco King".
 Among these variations, a group formed that was dubbed "The Damning Well", which consisted of Lohner on bass, Wes Borland of Limp Bizkit on guitar, Richard Patrick of Filter on vocals, and Josh Freese of A Perfect Circle.

 The group only formally released one track, titled "Awakening," on the Underworld soundtrack.
 After the completion of the soundtrack, rumors arose that an entire album's worth of material was apparently recorded with producer Terry Date, and that Amy Lee of Evanescence also contributed vocals to the track "Power", but her record label would not allow those to be released".

 In 2008, Patrick cleared up misconceptions about the band, stating:

 "Most of [The Damning Well material] turned into Black Light Burns.
 There was a song called “Power” I wrote with Amy Lee, I wrote all the lyrics and everything and then Amy Lee came in and sang on it.
 Her manager was such a, just so hard to deal with which is like that with a lot of the things she gets involved with you know, they were just so hardcore that we were like forget it.
 There were only two songs recorded under the Damning Well, it wasn’t a whole record.
 But I have the Amy Lee song I did with her, she just came in and sang my lyrics and sang with me, it was cool sounding though, I was really proud of it.
 It’s now on the Black Light Burns record.
 So yeah, we did one song for the Underworld soundtrack and it just kind of petered out after that.
 I wrote another song for something else and that was really about it."

+Patrick later said "Power" appeared as "Coward" on the Black Light Burns album Cruel Melody.

 In 2010, Patrick said that while he hadn't talked to the members in years, he'd still consider doing an album with The Damning Well.
 However, by 2013, he stated "that project is done for sure".